Young women can help themselves, community by becoming police officers

 She explained: “Policing is a good, secure, well paying job that is highly rewarding if you like to help make a difference in people’s lives and in the community you serve.
 There is much opportunity to do a variety of interesting work, test for promotions, learn new and different skills, use your knowledge to teach and learn to lead from every rank.
 You can also retire at a relatively young age with a pension as your police skills are transferable to other work you might enjoy.”

 Goodman is willing to talk with high school and college groups about this.
-(You can contact her here: educationforcriticalthinking.org/laura-goodman.html.)
+(You can contact her here: https://www.educationforcriticalthinking.org/laura-goodman.html.)

 She has advice for young women in high school and college: “1.
 Stay out of trouble.
 2. Volunteer in and for communities different from their own.
-3. Network with women right away” — for example, through the Minnesota Association of Women Police (mnwomenpolice.com/) and the International Association of Women Police (iawp.org/).
+3. Network with women right away” — for example, through the Minnesota Association of Women Police (https://www.mnwomenpolice.com/) and the International Association of Women Police (https://www.iawp.org/).

 Goodman believes: “We need to rebuild trust.
 Not all police are bad.
 The ones who are bad taint the whole group.
 Right now we have an opportunity to make big changes.”